What is Cacao?

 To test the alkaloid, it was orally fed to rats to prove the effects on the sexual organs.
 A study completed in 1992 demonstrated that pure theobromine caused greater sperm count and testicular swelling.
 But, once it’s mixed with cacao extract (to more closely resemble chocolate), it doesn’t have the strength to produce the same type of growth.
 Although the test did show that the chocolate-like mixture produced irregularities in high doses, whether or not the theobromine was in fact producing healthy sperm count was not mentioned.

 Processing cacao to make chocolate requires the addition of ingredients like sugar.
 Unfortunately, diluting the cacao with things like sugar and dairy dilute its potency.
 That being said, darker chocolate contains higher amount of theobromine and polyphenols than milk chocolate.
+Just one more of the benefits of dark chocolate!
 So when choosing chocolate, the rule is the darker the better.

-Of course, dark chocolate doesn’t have the strength of Montezuma’s virility drink.
-But it’s definitely rich in beneficial nutrients.
+Of course, the dark chocolate we eat today doesn’t have the strength of Montezuma’s virility drink.
+(For this potency, you might want to look to cacao nibs.)
+But the benefits of dark chocolate like what’s available now includes an impressive list nutrients.
 Studies show that, although it may not give you the prowess of an Aztec ruler, dark chocolate promotes relaxation, better circulation and strengthens the nervous system.
-Health food never tasted so delicious.
+Health food never tasted so delicious!

-If your mouth is watering for chocolate, we have just the thing!
-Try this recipe for Hand-Rolled Dark Chocolate Truffles.
+If, at this point, your mouth is watering for chocolate, we have just the thing!
+Best of all, this recipe, because it uses both dark chocolate and cocoa powder, takes full advantage of the benefits of dark chocolate.
+Try making these Hand-Rolled Dark Chocolate Truffles for a truly indulgent dark chocolate fix.
 It’s a four-ingredient recipe and it’s packed with all the nutrients your body is craving.

 FREE APHRODISIAC NEWSLETTER